Quansight-Labs/ndindex/docs/slices.md

 the step is greater than 1, the slice picks every `step` element contained in the bounds of `start` and `end`.

-The proper way to think about `step` is that the slice starts at `start` and successively adds `step` until it reaches an index that is greater than or equal to the `end`, and then stops without including that index.
+**The proper way to think about `step` is that the slice starts at `start` and successively adds `step` until it reaches an index that is at or past the `end`, and then stops without including that index.**

 The important thing to remember about the `step` is that it being non-1 does not change the fundamental rules of slices that we have learned so far.